paudetseis/RfPy/docs/api.rst

     >>> rfdata.add_event(ev)

-Now that the event has been added, the ``RFData`` object has determined whether or not it is suitable for receiver function analysis (i.e., if the event is within a suitable epicentral distance range), which is available as a new meta data attribute:
+Now that the event has been added, the :class:`~rfpy.rfdata.RFData` object has determined whether or not it is suitable for receiver function analysis (i.e., if the event is within a suitable epicentral distance range), which is available as a new meta data attribute: